euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Download/readme.md

 SDK from this directory.
 Follow these instructions.

 1. Unzip the SDK download under this directory.
-2. Set the `airwatchVersion` ext variable in the [Apps/build.gradle](../Apps/build.gradle) file.
+2. Set the `airwatchVersion` and `privacyVersion` ext variables in the [Apps/build.gradle](../Apps/build.gradle) file.

 # Detailed Instructions